 Location: Compton, California

-What we like: Excellent values and great overlanding appeal.
+What we like: Excellent value and great overlanding appeal.

 What we don't: Not the most durable or good-looking tents.

 Although sold mainly through overlanding websites and Amazon, Smittybilt offers great customer service and a reliable warranty.
-Again, you miss out on the flashiness and photo-worthy good looks of models from some of the more modern alternatives above, but the tradeoff in savings is worth it for many.
+Again, you miss out on the flashiness and photo-worthy good looks of models from some of the more modern alternatives above, but the advantage in savings is worth that trade-off for many.
 And for overlanders looking for more options in this category, we recommend checking out brands like ARB and Front Runner as well.

-There's no denying it: the world of rooftop tents has seen a massive surge in popularity just in the last few years.
+There's no denying it: The world of rooftop tents has seen a massive surge in popularity just in the last few years.
 As a result, manufacturers are popping up all over the place, and it can be overwhelming to wade through the options.
-We took care in curating the list above, focusing on the most established, well-rounded, and readily available (in the U.S.) brands, but our picks represent just a fraction of market.
-You can also find rooftop tents through other 4x4 accessory manufacturers (including ARB and Alu-Cab), high-end cottage brands like Freespirit Recreation and Treeline Outdoors, and a plethora of companies out of Australia and South Africa (Bundutop, Eezi-Awn, The Bush Company, and countless others).
-If you're new to the scene, we'd recommend sticking with the brands listed above for the most convenient buying experience and accessible customer service.
-Then, once you're a seasoned rooftop camper and understand your preferences and needs, you always have the option of branching out.Roofnest Sparrow Eye rooftop tent (parked on viewpoint in desert)
+We took care in curating the list above, focusing on some of the most established, well-rounded, and readily available (in the U.S.) brands, but our picks represent just a fraction of the market.
+You can also find rooftop tents through other 4x4 accessory manufacturers (including ARB and Alu-Cab); high-end cottage brands like Freespirit Recreation, Treeline Outdoors, Roam, and Go Fast Campers (GFC); and a plethora of companies out of Australia and South Africa (Bundutop, Eezi-Awn, The Bush Company, and countless others).
+If you're new to the scene, the brands listed above are the ones we have more direct experience and knowledge of, but we're always refining this list as we learn more.

 Where to Buy a Rooftop Tent

-Many consumers will understandably want to purchase a rooftop tent in person: shipping is expensive, it’s nice to try before you buy (especially given the steep investment), and vehicle accessory shops often offer help with installation.
+Many consumers will understandably want to purchase a rooftop tent in person: Shipping is expensive, it’s nice to try before you buy (especially given the steep investment), and vehicle accessory shops often offer help with installation.
 The good news is that many rooftop tents can be found in stores.
-Models from Thule Tepui and iKamper, for example, are sold at REI Co-op’s brick and mortar locations (availability can vary), and off-road and vehicle accessory shops often carry brands like Autohome and CVT.
+Models from Thule, Yakima, and iKamper, for example, are sold at REI Co-op’s brick and mortar locations (availability can vary), and off-road and vehicle accessory shops often carry brands like Autohome and CVT.

 That said, shopping online can be a convenient alternative if you already have a tent in mind or if stores don’t carry the brand you’re looking for.
-Again, we like shopping through REI Co-op’s website—their generous return policy, free ship-to-store pickup option, and member sales are great benefits—and Backcountry.com carries Thule Tepui tents as well.
-If you’re looking for an overlanding-specific model, many are sold on specialty websites like Rack Attack, Off Road Tents, and 4 Wheel Parts, and even Amazon carries a few rooftop tents from brands like Thule Tepui and Smittybilt.
-Finally, there are direct-to-consumer companies like Roofnest, which manage to keep prices reasonably low by selling only through their own site.
+Again, we like shopping through REI Co-op’s website—their generous return policy, free ship-to-store pickup option, and member sales are great benefits—and Backcountry carries a pretty impressive selection as well.
+If you’re looking for an overlanding-specific model, many are sold on specialty websites like Rack Attack, Off Road Tents, and 4 Wheel Parts, and even Amazon carries some notable brands.
+Finally, there are direct-to-consumer companies that manage to keep prices reasonably low by selling only through their own site.
+Good luck in your research and happy camping!